The modified diagonal cycles of Hypergeometric curves: Introduction

 Given a {\it specific} non-hyperelliptic curve $X$ of genus $\geq 3$, it can be quite difficult to prove anything nontrivial about the modified diagonal or the Ceresa cycle.
 We refer the reader to the works \cite{Harris} of Harris, \cite{Bloch} of Bloch, \cite{Kimura} of Kimura, \cite{T1}-\cite{T3} of Tadokoro, and \cite{Otsubo} of Otsubo for some results in this direction (see also \cite{EM2} for a survey of some of these results and the methods used).
 More recently, there have been several other developments on this topic using techniques different from those used in the prior work mentioned.
 These include developments in the following two directions:

-\begin{itemize}[wide] \item[(1)] {\it Infinitude of order in the Chow group}: Using the work of Darmon-Rotger-Sols \cite{DRS} on Chow-Heegner points, the first author and Murty showed in \cite{EM} that for every positive integer $N$ that has a prime divisor greater than 7, the Ceresa cycle of the Fermat curve $F(N)$ of degree $N$ is {\it non-torsion} in the Chow group for every choice of base point $e$.
-This work was generalized by the second author in \cite{Nemoto} to an infinite number of non-hyperelliptic simple Fermat quotients.
-Using the same method, Kerr-Li-Qiu-Yang \cite{KLQY} and Lupoian-Rawson \cite{LR} have proved that the Ceresa cycles of an infinite number of modular curves are non-torsion in the Chow group.
+\begin{itemize}[wide] \item[(1)] {\it Infinitude of order in the Chow group}: Using the work of Darmon-Rotger-Sols \cite{DRS} on Chow-Heegner points, the first-named author and K. Murty showed in \cite{EM} that for every positive integer $N$ that has a prime divisor greater than 7, the Ceresa cycle of the Fermat curve $F(N)$ of degree $N$ is {\it non-torsion} in the Chow group for every choice of $e$.
+This work was generalized by the second author in \cite{Nemoto} to an infinite number of non-hyperelliptic simple Fermat quotients.\footnote{In \cite{EM} and \cite{Nemoto} $e$ was a point of the curve, but the proofs also work if $e$ is a divisor of degree 1.} Using the same method, Kerr-Li-Qiu-Yang \cite{KLQY} and Lupoian-Rawson \cite{LR} have proved that the Ceresa cycles of an infinite number of modular curves are non-torsion in the Chow group.

 \item[(2)] {\it Non-hyperelliptic curves with torsion Ceresa cycles}: Beauville \cite{Beauville} has given an explicit non-hyperelliptic curve over $\Q$ for which the complex Abel-Jacobi image of the Ceresa cycle is torsion.
 Beauville's argument has been further developed by Beauville-Schoen \cite{BS}, Qui-Zhang \cite{QZ} and Laga-Shnidman \cite{LS2}.
 There are now several examples of non-hyperelliptic curves with torsion modified diagonal and Ceresa cycles in the Chow group (see the papers just cited), including an example of a family of such curves in genus 4 and such an example in genus 5 \cite{QZ}.
 Qui-Zhang \cite{QZ} and Laga-Shnidman \cite{LS2} have given sufficient cohomological criteria that would guarantee Ceresa cycles are torsion.\footnote{Related to both themes, there is also the work \cite{LS} of Laga and Shnidman, where they introduce a family of curves of genus 3 where they can determine exactly when the Ceresa cycle is torsion and when it is not torsion.
 Both phenomena occur in infinitely many fibers of their family.} \end{itemize}